 It provides coverage if your professional advice resulted in your client’s financial loss.
 We all know that your clients see your business as professionals in the pet care field.
 That is the very reason why they entrusted you with their pets’ lives.
 Hence, anything that you will advise or recommend is important and can affect them or their pet in some ways.

-Having these two together in your policy can make your business more secure to many kinds of claims that may occur in your business.
+Having these two together in your policy can make your business more secure from many kinds of claims that may occur in your business.

 Who Needs Pet Care Professional Insurance?